 People with type 1 and type 2 diabetes often need to take other medications to treat conditions that are common with diabetes.

-There are many medications available to treat both type 1 and type 2 diabetes.
+Many medications are available to treat type 1 and type 2 diabetes.
 They each work in different ways to help you control your blood sugar.

-Ask your doctor which diabetes drug may be the best fit for you.
-Your doctor will make recommendations based on the type of diabetes you have, your health, and other factors.
+Ask a doctor which diabetes drug may be the best fit for you.
+They will make recommendations based on the type of diabetes you have, your health, and other factors.
 It’s also important to know that new medications for diabetes are constantly being investigated for approval.